DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/2 GameObjects.md

 ![ParentedObject](Images/ParentedObject.JPG)

 You will now notice that the second circle Object is indented below the first.
 You will also see an arrow beside the first ones' name that can be used to toggle the view of its Children.\
-Now I'd like you to try moving the first Circle around the Scene.
+Now you should try moving the first Circle around the Scene.
 Notice how the second one moves.
 Its position is based on the the first ones position.\
 Let's go over what we have here :
 * A "Parent" is any Object with Children.
 The Parent acts as the base for it's Children.
 * A "Child" is any Object with a Parent.
 The Child will inherit properties from it's Parents.
 In our case, it's position.